 Usually this happens right at the very last minute when you’ve spent weeks preparing paperwork and got all excited about your new property.
 Everything is organised and you just need to exchange the contracts, except the seller refuses to do so until you pay more money.
 You may well have paid out for property searches, surveys and other expenses, putting you out of pocket and pretty fed up.

 Unfortunately, not much.
 Gazumping is perfectly legal as the seller is under no obligation to sell you the property before the contracts are signed.
-However, there is a way to avoid this situation burning a big hole in your pocket at least – go with a solicitor who offers a ‘No Move No Fee’ guarantee (like us!).
+However, there is a way to avoid this situation burning a big hole in your pocket at least – go with a solicitor who offers a No-Completion Protection (like us!).
 This means if your purchase falls through, you won’t have to pay for the next lot of conveyancing fees, so you’ll only pay to move once.

 Gazundering is the opposite of gazumping and just as frustrating.
 Gazundering is when you are selling your property and the buyer drops their offer just before the exchange of contracts, leaving you in the difficult situation of either accepting a much lower offer or letting the sale fall through – also a costly decision.